-More than a price tag, a window sticker can provide these seven pieces of information that can prove useful when shopping for a new car, truck, or SUV.
+More than just a mere price tag, a window sticker can provide important information about a vehicle, including these seven details that may help you shop for a new car, truck or SUV.

 When shopping for a new truck, crossover, or SUV, the window sticker – or “Monroney” – is a great source of information.
 While these large labels do provide pricing information, they’re much more than mere price tags.
 In fact, window stickers are packed with information that can be extremely useful when buying a new vehicle.

 The Basics: A window sticker is not a generic price tag.
 By law, every sticker must be tailored to a specific vehicle.
 To ensure there’s no confusion, each sticker not only tells the year, make, model, and trim level of the vehicle in question, but also lists exterior and interior colors and the vehicle identification number (VIN) it represents.